 Possible Alignment/Contrast/Color Editing

 The software has aligned the images automatically.
 However, it happens that it couldn’t find enough control points to align certain pictures properly.
-The software allows manual creation of control points.
+The software allows the manual creation of control points.
 It is often presented with a kind of virtual magnifying glass, enabling you to select the same pixels very precisely on both pictures.

-Sometimes, if the control points are of a very bad quality, you might even want to delete some of them and replace them by your own.
+Sometimes, if the control points are of very bad quality, you might even want to delete some of them and replace them by your own.
 When you are done editing the control points, you will have to optimize the panorama.
 That’s a recalculation of the stitching with the new control points.

-At this step you might also want to use the “panorama Editor” mode to correct some contrast, light or color settings.
+At this step you might also want to use the “panorama Editor” mode to correct some contrast, light, or color settings.

 These were the steps you will follow to create your panorama.
 These steps are often very intuitive in the way panorama software is made.
-But before using your software, I suggest you to read about the different panoramic image projections.
+But before using your software, I suggest you read about the different panoramic image projections.
 Click on the link below to continue.